TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 To choose eco-friendly shoes and sneakers, you must make sure you buy from a brand that follows eco-friendly practices.
 To check this, use the following tips:

-Check for Certifications: Look for environmental and social certifications like Global Organic Textile Standard (GOTS), Fair Trade, Leather Working Group, or B Corporation.
+Check for Certifications: Look for environmental and social certifications like Global Organic Textile Standard (GOTS), Fair Trade Certified, Leather Working Group, or B Corporation.
 OEKO-TEX® 100 certification can also verify that shoes have been made without toxic dyes or harmful chemical treatments.

-Research the Brand's Sustainability Practices: Most eco-friendly footwear brands will have a sustainability page on their website which will explain what steps they are taking to ensure their products are sustainable and ethical.
+Research the Brand's Sustainability Practices: Look for evidence of responsible manufacturing.
+Most eco-friendly footwear brands will have a sustainability page on their website, which will explain what steps they are taking to ensure their products are sustainable and ethical.
+Brands that engage in carbon offset programs or use low-waste shipping methods show a broader commitment to sustainability.

 Prefer Ethical Labor Practices: Look for published codes of conduct.
 Ensure the brand offers fair wages, safe working conditions, and humane labor practices.
-Prioritize brands that support local artisans.
+Many sustainable and ethical shoe brands work hard to ensure fair labor practices throughout their supply chains.

 Consider the Supply Chain: Choose brands that transparently share information about their supply chain and manufacturing locations.

-Assess End-of-Life Options: Find out if the shoes can be recycled or if the brand has a take-back or recycling program.
+Assess End-of-Life Options: Find out if the shoes can be recycled and whether the brand helps.
+Some shoe brands are adopting take-back programs to prevent waste and contribute to a circular economy.

 Read Reviews: Check the reviews on the brand's website to see what previous customers have to say.
 It can sometimes be a red flag if these are not present (unless the product or brand is new).

-Most sustainable footwear brands will want to shout from the rooftops about their environmental policies, so much of the above information should be clearly and prominently displayed on their website.
-If it's not then don't be afraid to ask before you buy!
+Most sustainable footwear brands want to shout from the rooftops about their environmental policies, so much of the above information should be clearly and prominently displayed on their website.
+If it's not, then don't be afraid to ask before you buy!

 Both Feelgrounds and Jibs stood out to me for their commitment to sustainability and fair labor practices.